noncombatant/robotfindskitten/README.md

 in C is probably _The C Programming Language_ by Kernighan and Ritchie.
 (It is also one of the best technical books of any kind!)
 This implementation of robotfindskitten is intended to be as easy to read as C can be.
-(Let me know if I succeeded!)
+(Let me know if I succeeded or failed!)
 So, that covers the reading part of learning.

 For the writing part of learning, try your hand at modifying robotfindskitten to change the game play in ways you find fun.
 Here are some ideas: